BhagyaPrasadSamarathunga/Meeting-Transcriber/README.md

 - Store transcripts in a database for allowing history view
 - Show the upload progress
 - Increase unit test and E2E testing coverages.
+- Improve error handling.
-- Split long recordings into smaller segments for faster transcription
+- Performance enhance by split long recordings into smaller segments for faster transcription.